jade211/Digital-Atlas/functional_spec/functional_spec.md

 # 1. Introduction

 ## Purpose
 The product specified in this document is the Digital Atlas website.
 The purpose of this website is to deliver general statistics about an area and user feedback opportunities to users in a concise and comprehensive way.
 The website will provide information relevant to the user all in one place, saving the user time searching for particular pieces of information.
-The intended audience of this service will be users interested in purchasing property in a particular area, business owners, and current residents of the area.
+The intended audience of this service will be users interested in purchasing property in a particular area, business owners and current residents of the area.
 The information presented on the website will allow these users to make informed decisions on their actions relevant to their situation.

 ## 1.2 Scope
 The product to be discussed is the Digital Atlas website.
 The scope of this project details how we plan on providing searchable general statistics information, filtering features, and user feedback services for users interested in local information about specific areas.
 This will involve the gathering of the information to be displayed as well as the implementation of both the user feedback section and the filtering options available.
 The benefits of this website will include but are not limited to:
-- Providing relevant information in one, easily accessible place.
+    -Providing relevant information in one, easily accessible place .
-- Delivering a method of prioritisation to users who would like to search for areas depending on their own personal area criterias.
+    -Delivering a method of prioritisation to users who would like to search for areas depending on their own personal area criterias.
-- Allowing users to interact with other users, giving them the opportunity to ask for advice on any queries or concerns about an area of interest.
+    -Allowing users to interact with other users, giving them the opportunity to ask for advice on any queries or concerns about an area of interest.
-- Allowing users living in a specified area the opportunity to communicate with fellow neighbours.
+    -Allowing users living in a specified area the opportunity to        communicate with fellow neighbours.
 The goal of this website is to deliver a user experience that allows for fast access to relevant information.
 We plan on expanding this project further to include more information.

 ## 1.3 Business Context
 The first business context of our website revolves around being an independent, real estate support website.
 This is a unique idea that has not been developed before.
 It provides a multitude of statistics in one location.
 Our website caters towards offering general statistics about areas of interest to users within Ireland.
 It is aimed towards user who are planning on purchasing a home/ starting a business in an area, or users who are trying to find areas that fit their living criteria(s).
 Our website also caters towards users who are interested in discovering general statistics about an area.
 Such users may be residents living in the specified area, or users researching an area(s).

 Another business context of Digital atlas is possibly partnering up with a business with a similar target market.
 Websites such as Daft.ie, MyHome.ie etc provide data on current home prices and the rates on inflation on area pricings.
 This data combined with the information found on our websites would be a profitable partnership for both businesses.

 A further business context to consider is the prospect of having internal advertisements found within the website.
 This would offer a source of potential income for Digital Atlas.

 ## 1.4 Glossary: Definitions, Acronyms, and Abbreviations
 | Term | Description |